 In this example, the property had a “paper” loss of $5,613 because of depreciation, even though it actually broke even during the year.
 For most people, that negative income—even though it is NOT an out-of-pocket loss—will reduce their taxable income from other sources, like wages.

-Even though cable television is full of programs showing people making supposed fortunes by acquiring houses, fixing them up and “flipping” them, these programs are edited for entertainment, and they seldom show the whole story.
+Even though cable television is full of programs showing people making supposed fortunes by acquiring houses in WA, fixing them up and “flipping” them, these programs are edited for entertainment, and they seldom show the whole story.
 Real estate works best when we hold it for a longer time frame to allow natural appreciation to do its job for us.

-4) Owning a rental home is not just an investment; it is also a business.
+4) Owning a rental home in WA is not just an investment; it is also a business.

 Income-producing real estate requires some level of management.
 A successful landlord must be good at selecting tenants who will take care of the property and pay the rent on time.
 Owning one or more small properties may also involve repairs and maintenance.